jackiezeng01/comprobo-computervisionproject/README.md

 ## Challenges

-* Lack of documentation for TurtleBot2
+* Lack of documentation for TurtleBot4.
+We orginally wanted to work with the TurtleBot4, however, we experienced a bunch of issues with connecting to it.
+We spent around a week trying to figure this out and it would have been more efficient to pivot to the Neato earlier.
-* Understanding the geometry math
+* Another challenge was trying to both understand and visualize the geometry math.
+We spent a lot of time reading articles multiple times and discussing the math with each other.

 ## Lessons Learned